yoadg/yoadg.github.io/_wiki/database.md

 *Database types*

 ## Relational Databases
 Relational databases are the oldest general purpose database type still widely used today.
 In fact, relational databases comprise the majority of databases currently used in production.
 Relational databases organize data using tables (or "relations") of columns (or fields) and rows (or records).
 Tables are structures that impose a schema on the records that they hold.
 Each column within a table has a name and a data type.
 Each row represents an individual record or data item within the table, which contains values for each of the columns.
 Each row in a table could be marked with a unique identifier called a primary key, and rows among multiple tables can be made related using foreign keys.
 This allows the data to be structured across multiple tables, which can be joined together via a primary key or a foreign key.
 These unique identifiers demonstrate the different relationships which exist between tables.
+Relational databases offer various indexing techniques and query optimization strategies, which help improve query performance and reduce resource consumption.

 Relational DBs are typically provisioned to a single server and scale vertically by adding more resources to the machine.
 Many RDBMS support built-in replication features where copies of the primary database can be made to other secondary server instances.
 Write operations are made to the primary instance and replicated to each of the secondaries.
 Upon a failure, the primary instance can fail over to a secondary to provide high availability.
 Secondaries can also be used to distribute read operations.
 While writes operations always go against the primary replica, read operations can be routed to any of the secondaries to reduce system load.
 Data can also be horizontally partitioned across multiple nodes, such as with sharding.